Planning family holidays with children

 Children might also not like new food.
 It might help to introduce them to some of the local food before you leave home.
 Otherwise, you might have to be a bit more relaxed about mealtimes than you would be at home.
 Just try to make sure they get plenty to drink if they’re not eating much.

-A good supply of wet wipes or a bottle of hand sanitiser can be very useful, because your children are likely to get dirty.
-Cleaning their hands and faces regularly will cut down the chances of them picking up diseases.
+A good supply of wet wipes or a bottle of hand sanitiser can be very useful, because your children might get dirty on their adventures with you.
+Cleaning their hands and faces regularly will reduce the chances of them picking up diseases.